-- 10 Apr 2017: We have released our first indicator report monitoring the implementation of Transforming Health in its first two years.
+- 10 Apr 2017: We released our first indicator report monitoring the implementation of Transforming Health in its first two years.
 For more information, see our Reports page.

 - 6 Apr 2017: We looked at how South Australia compares with other states and territories for selected health performance indicators in the 2017 Report on Government Services.
 For more information, see our Reports page.